jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Your Politics Is Hard to See, Because You Are Changing

 Philosophies are created to help organize civilization with high—and often hard to understand—ideals of a "just and good society."
-There are many philosophies to choose from, such as Athen's Democracy, Rome's Republic, Royal Monarchy, Soviet Oligarchy.
+There are many philosophies to choose from, such as Greek Democracy, British Aristocracy, French Monarchy, Soviet Oligarchy.
 The trick is to pick one that helps society use modern technology to solve real-life problems, and hence give people a happy life.

 When a computer player in a civilization game upgrades technology, we can see the game change technology.
 Installing a sewer, damning a river, building a road, is very obvious.
 But we can't see philosophy change because so easily; because it's our own minds that change.
 Thus we have philosophical ideas in our heads that we sometimes don't understand.